dotnet/SqlClient/README.md

 ## SNI Package References

-For NetFx driver on Windows, package reference of [Microsoft.Data.SqlClient.SNI](https://www.nuget.org/packages/Microsoft.Data.SqlClient.SNI/) loads `x64` and `x86` platform specific `SNI.dll` libraries in client's build directories.
+For the .NET Framework driver on Windows, a package reference to [Microsoft.Data.SqlClient.SNI](https://www.nuget.org/packages/Microsoft.Data.SqlClient.SNI/) loads `x64` and `x86` platform specific `SNI.dll` libraries into the client's build directories.

-For NetCore driver on Windows, package reference of [runtime.native.System.Data.SqlClient.sni](https://www.nuget.org/packages/runtime.native.System.Data.SqlClient.sni/) loads `arm64`, `x64` and `x86` platform specific `SNI.dll` libraries in client's build directories.
+For the .NET Core driver on Windows, a package reference to [runtime.native.System.Data.SqlClient.sni](https://www.nuget.org/packages/runtime.native.System.Data.SqlClient.sni/) loads `arm64`, `x64` and `x86` platform specific `SNI.dll` libraries into the client's build directories.

-## Building Driver
+## Building the Driver

-All necessary details and commands for building driver and running tests are available in [BUILDGUIDE.md](BUILDGUIDE.md).
+All necessary details and commands for building the driver and running tests are available in the [BUILDGUIDE](BUILDGUIDE.md).

 ## Release Notes